zapier/visual-builder/docs/_quickstart/build_trigger.md

 - **Key** used internally to reference the trigger
 - **Name** that users see for the trigger
 - **Noun** to describe what object this trigger provides
-- **Description** to explain the trigger to users.
+- **Description** to explain the trigger to users

-Add those details the GitHub new issue trigger, then save and continue.
+Add those details to your GitHub new issue trigger, then save and continue.

 ### 2. Design an Input Field Form